-Under normal conditions, each student is expected to take 15-16 credits each semester.
+Under normal conditions, each student is expected to take 16 credits each semester.
 Foreign students should normally be registered for a full load.
-Students on a student visa must register for a minimum of 9 credits per semester.
+Undergraduate students on a student visa must register for a minimum of 9 credits per semester.

-Students are permitted to take in excess of 15 Credit Hours only under specific conditions.
-University policies stipulate that students with heavy work programs will carry a reduced study load, as with students facing academic difficulties and those who have been placed on academic probation.
+Students are permitted to take in excess of 16 credit hours only under specific conditions.
+University policies stipulate that students with heavy work programs should carry a reduced study load, as with students facing academic difficulties and those who have been placed on academic probation.
 The course load a student is permitted to take is restricted and is computed as follows:

-Student Status Min Credit Hours Max Credit Hours Regular 9 15 Student with Cumulative GPA of 2.5 - 2.99 9 16 Student with Cumulative GPA of 3.00 - 3.49 9 17 Student with Cumulative GPA above 3.5 9 18 Student Graduating < 12 mon ths 18
+Student Status Min Credit Hours Max Credit Hours Regular 9 16 Student with Cumulative GPA A above 3.00 9 18 Student Graduating < 12 mor nths 21

-During each summer session the academic load is limited to 6 Credit Hours.
+During each summer session the academic load is limited to 6 credit hours.

-The approval of the Dean of Faculty, Registrar and VPAA is needed for exceptions to these guidelines.
+The approval of the Dean of Faculty, Registrar, and VPAA is needed for students with CGPA less than 3.00 and any other exceptions to these guidelines.